Boussau/PHYLDOG/README.md

 output.events.file=$(PATH)$(DATA)_Events.txt # File where events of duplication and loss are written, along with the species ID information.
 The format is one event per line, with an event described as: event(SpeciesID, "FamilyName", duplication|loss).

+output.orthologs.file=$(PATH)$(DATA)_Orthologs.txt # File where orthologs and paralogs are written.
+The format is one orthology/paralogy relationship per line, with first the family name, the type of relationship (Orthology or paralogy) then a list of genes, "<===>" and the other series of genes that are in relationship to the first ones.

 input.sequence.sites_to_use=all # tells whether we should use all sites in the alignment or not.
 Could be "all", "nogap", or "complete".
 Please see the bppsuite help for more details.

 input.sequence.max_gap_allowed=100% # Maximum number of gaps tolerated for including a site in the analysis.